monken/node-splitly/README.md

 `splitly` requires the newline character(s) to be defined as a Buffer, unlike other split stream implementations which also accept regular expressions.
 Additionally, the newline character is not truncated from the chunk passed to the `data` event.
 The default newline character is `\n`.
 If you want to split on `/\r?\n/` instead, keep the default newline character and `trim()` the chunk in the data callback.

-Internally, the streams maintains a buffer of lines that have been parsed but not yet consumed.
-The size of this buffer

 # API

 ## createStream({ newlineChar: Buffer },  DuplexOptions )